ibishara/AutoGen_apps/README.md

 ### code_instruct

-- Specializes in coding and instruction tasks
+- Specializes in coding and instruction with focus on machine learning tasks.
-- Use LM Studio for model management and server
+- Use LM Studio for local model management and server
-- Assistant agent is open-source model.
-Other agents are GPTs.
+- Agents can use local LLM or OpenAI GPT models
+- External knowledge can be provided to the conversation using the RAG agent.